 Who has health insurance coverage?

 Health insurance coverage rises sharply with income.
-Less than one-quarter of the nonelderly with family incomes below 138 percent of the federal poverty level (FPL) had private coverage in 2013; 28 percent reported having no health insurance, public or private.
-In contrast, more than two-thirds of those with incomes between 138 and 400 percent of FPL had private coverage, while 17 percent had no insurance.
-Over 90 percent of the nonelderly with incomes above 400 percent of FPL had private coverage, and just 4 percent lacked any health insurance.
+Less than 19 percent of the nonelderly with family incomes below 100 percent of the federal poverty level had private coverage in 2017; 17 percent reported having no health insurance, public or private.
+In contrast, 88 percent of those with incomes above 400 percent of the federal poverty level had private coverage, and just 5 per-cent had no insurance.

 The 2017 Tax Cuts and Jobs Act repealed the Affordable Care Act’s excise tax on individuals without adequate health insurance starting in 2019.
 The Congressional Budget Office projects the share of nonelderly adults without health insurance will increase from 11 percent in 2019 to 13 percent by 2029 mostly due to the repeal of the individual mandate.

 Congressional Budget Office.
 2017a.
 “Federal Subsidies for Health Insurance Coverage for People under Age 65: Tables from CBO’s September 2017 Projections.”
 Washington, DC: Congressional Budget Office.

 Kaiser Commission on Medicaid and the Uninsured.
 2019.
 “The Uninsured: A Primer—Supplemental Tables.”
 Menlo Park, CA: Henry J. Kaiser Family Foundation.